ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

       dest: /var/www/html/index.html
 ```

-You are getting used to the Playbook syntax, so what happens?
 The new task uses the `copy` module and defines the source and destination options for the copy operation as parameters.

 Run your extended Playbook: